kxl4126/hatch-cli-client/README.md

 ### Requirements
 - [Node >= 16](https://nodejs.org/en/)
 - [Git](https://github.com/git-guides/install-git)
-- We recommend using **Plug Wallet** for the funding stage, as they have WICP built in to their wallet.
+- We highly recommend using **Plug Wallet** for the funding stage, as they have WICP functionality built in to their wallet.

-### Install hatch CLI and clone this repo
+### Step 1 - Install hatch CLI and clone this repo
 1. Install [hatch-cli](https://www.npmjs.com/package/hatch-cli) via npm.
 It will automatically handle the NFT backend for you. <br/> `sudo npm install -g hatch-cli`.
 You can also run `sudo npm update -g hatch-cli` if you already have installed and just need to update.
+We highly recommend you install it globally, but you can also install hatch-cli only in the local directory.
 2. Navigate to a directory you want to work in and run:<br/>
 `git clone https://github.com/kxl4126/hatch-cli-client.git`

-### Set up pinata for IPFS
+### Step 2 - Set up pinata for IPFS
 You will need to setup IPFS with [Pinata](https://app.pinata.cloud/).
 We use IPFS for now, because it essentially offers unbounded file storage for any file type.
 User experience on the IC will still be the same.
 1. Create an API key. ![Create API](https://i.imgur.com/rGHvK5g.png)
 2. Save your API keys. ![API Keys](https://i.imgur.com/jtMINuH.png)